 Full-time undergraduate students should contact the Office of the Bursar.
-All other students should contact the University Registrar's Office.
+All other students should contact the Office of the Registrar.

-Students can stop into the University Registrar's Office and fill-out a Verification Letter form, or download, print and fax it to the University Registrar's Office.
-If a student has a specific form that needs to be filled out (i.e. for insurance), it can be dropped-off or faxed to the University Registrar's Office.
+If a student has a specific form that needs to be filled out (i.e. for insurance), it can be dropped off or faxed to the Office of the Registrar.

-Information on ordering transcripts can be found on the transcript page.
+Information on ordering transcripts can be found on the transcript request page.

 Undergraduate students taking 12 or more credits and graduate students taking 9 or more credits are considered to be full-time.

-Students can download and fill out the Major Change or Minor/Concentration Application form (also available on my.Fairfield.edu) and then take it to their Department Chair for processing.
+Students in the College of Arts & Sciences or Dolan School of Business should use the form located on Life@Fairfield to apply for a minor or major.
+Students can download and fill out the Major Change or Minor/Concentration Application form (PDF) (also available on my.Fairfield.edu) and then take it to their Department Chair for processing.

 Students can run a degree evaluation, which is available on my.Fairfield.
 This evaluation will show what requirements have been met and not met for the completion of the program.